wr0ngway/tivohmo/README.md

 ## Developing

 Use the classes in TivoHMO::API to create your tree of data (Application -> Container(s) -> Items), then serve them with TivoHMO::Server.
-See TivoHMO::BasicAdapter for a sample implementation based on folders/files/ffmpeg
+See TivoHMO::Adapters::Filesystem for a sample implementation based on folders/files/ffmpeg

 ## Contributing